cardboardcode/main/docs/DeveloperGuide.md

 1. User uses help command
 2. TaskTracker opens a help window to task all available commands Use case ends

+#### Use case: Sort Command

+**MSS**

+1. User requests to sort list based on the input parameters
+2. The list panel displays the sorted list
+Use case ends

+**Extensions**

+1a.
+Sort by date
+> User input: Sort < Date ><br>
+> TaskTracker sorts the tasks based on date, from top to bottom<br>
+> Sorted list will displayed on the list panel<br>
+> Use case ends

+1b.
+Sort by task name
+> User input: Sort < name ><br>
+> TaskTracker sorts the tasks based on task name alphabetically, from top to bottom<br>
+> Sorted list will displayed on the list panel<br>
+> Use case ends

+###Use case: Search Command

+**MSS**

+1. User requests to search for certain tasks
+2. TaskTracker searches for any letters executed with the search command
+3. TaskTracker displays the tasks that contain those words within the tasks' messages Use case ends

+**Extensions**

+1a.
+Searched letters do not exist
+> TaskTracker will display a blank list on the list panel<br>
+> Use case ends

+###Use case: Storage Command

+**MSS**

+1. User requests to change storage file location
+2. TaskTracker receives a valid file location
+3. TaskTracker changes storage file location to the user-requested file location Use case ends

+**Extensions**

+1a.
+XML file does not exist
+> TaskTracker creates a new XML file at the specified file location<br>
+> Pre-existing data will be copied to the new XML file<br>
+> Use case ends

 ## Appendix C : Non-Functional Requirements